Image

 Misdiagnosis or Delayed Diagnosis

 Through telehealth, there is also a risk that we misdiagnose or fail to diagnose conditions that you may have which could affect our recommendation for treatment.
-This risk exists with a doctor in person as well but they may have additional resources to aid their evaluation.
+This risk exists with an in-person medical provider as well but they may have additional resources to aid their evaluation.
 We use evidence-based practice and guidelines as well as clinical decision-making to minimize these risks.

 Accepting or Declining Our Recommendation

 We have based our recommendation on your specific case and medical guidelines, but there may be alternative treatments or strategies that may be helpful to you.
 Some may be more or less effective than what we provide.
 Some treatments may require an in-person exam or procedure which we can’t provide.
-Message us or talk to your doctor in person to discuss alternative treatments.
+Message us or talk to your primary care provider in person to discuss alternative treatments.

 Share with Your In-Person Healthcare Team